Developed by W. K. Adams

 Doing the Activity

-1. Show the first ten seconds of “The Sound of Audi” video.
+1. Show the video of the car engine, starting at the 33 second mark.
 Ask the students what they observe about the sound.

 Doppler Effect – As the source of a wave (sound or light) approaches an observer, the observer sees/hears a higher frequency than the source actually is emitting.
 As the source moves away from an observer, the observer sees/hears a lower frequency wave than the source actually is emitting.